benoleary/Vevacious/Vevacious/README.Vevacious.txt

 CHANGELOG:
+ * 24th October 2014: version 1.1.01
+ - First fix of a critical bug: fixed silly use of old variable name in warning statement causing Python to crash.
+The whole calculation had run as intended, but the warning about an exponent for thermal tunneling being capped to stop an overflow error itself caused an error by trying to use a variable that didn't exist.
+It now correctly prints the warning without crashing the programme.

  * 21st May 2014: version 1.1.00
  - Put up on HepForge as official release: now awaiting the inevitable appearance of critical bugs...